 Co-curricular: Instrumental and vocal music lessons, art, physical education, health, technology & media literacy and athletics (all included in tuition).

-Clubs and Activities: Student Government Association, INDY Student Ambassadors, Science Olympiad, Odyssey of the Mind, Academic Quiz Bowl, Math League, MATHCOUNTS, Drama Club, chorus, band, orchestra, Art Club, FIRST LEGO League, Indy LIVE! and others.
+Clubs and Activities: Student Government Association, INDY Student Ambassadors, Science Olympiad, Academic Quiz Bowl, Math League, MATHCOUNTS, Drama Club, chorus, band, orchestra, Art Club, FIRST LEGO League, Chess Club, Indy LIVE! and others.
 Click here for more information.

 Athletics: Interscholastic sports for 7th and 8th grade -- Co-ed Cross Country, Field Hockey, Boys' Soccer and Girls' Volleyball in the fall.
 Boys' & Girls' Basketball, Wrestling and Co-ed Indoor Track in the winter.
 Baseball, Boys' & Girls' Lacrosse, Girls' Soccer and Tennis in the spring.
 Intramural sports for fifth- and sixth-grade students.